mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment-2.md

 ---
-title: "Create your First Deployment."
+title: "Deployment Demo."
-excerpt: "In this module, we will go through the basics of Deployment and create deployment."
+excerpt: "Here we will play with the deployment.
+We will create, verify, scale-up, scale down and upgrade.."
 header:
   overlay_color: "#80aaff              "
   teaser: /assets/images/kuberneties/Day5.png